-The National Hand Hygiene Initiative will deliver:
+The National Hand Hygiene Initiative has produced:

 Hand hygiene resources